Planetary geology: History

+Research and education

 Major centers for planetary science research include the Lunar and Planetary Institute, Applied Physics Laboratory, Planetary Science Institute, Jet Propulsion Laboratory, Southwest Research Institute, and Johnson Space Center.
+Outside the United States, the main institutes for geology research are JAXA’s Institute of Space and Astronautical Science (ISAS) in Japan, the Max Planck Institute for Solar System Research and German Aerospace Center both in Germany, the China National Space Administration in China and the Centre National d’Études Spatiales (CNES) in France.

-Additionally, several universities conduct extensive planetary science research, including Montana State University, Brown University, the University of Arizona, California Institute of Technology, University of Colorado, Western Michigan University, Massachusetts Institute of Technology, and Washington University in St. Louis.
+Additionally, several universities conduct extensive planetary science research, including Montana State University, Brown University, the University of Arizona, California Institute of Technology, University of Colorado, Western Michigan University, Massachusetts Institute of Technology, Washington University in St. Louis, University of Western Ontario in Canada, and University of Cambridge in the UK.

 Planetary geologists usually study either geology, astronomy, planetary science, geophysics, or one of the earth sciences at the graduate level.

 Tools

 Simulated interplanetary missions performed on Earth have studied procedures and tools for planetary geology.
 Various tools, including common archaeological tools such as hammers, shovels, brushes, were evaluated for use by planetary geologists.
 Along with these common tools, new advanced technologies have become available.
 These include spectroscopic databases, and data (such as mission logs, images and mapping) from previous unmanned interplanetary missions.
 Scientists use maps, images, telescopes on Earth, and orbiting telescopes (such as the Hubble Space Telescope).
 The maps and images are stored in the NASA Planetary Data System where tools such as the Planetary Image Atlas help to search for certain items such as geological features including mountains, ravines, and craters.

+Much planetary geological analysis is performed on remotely sensed data rather than hand specimens.
+Common inputs include calibrated images, imaging-spectrometer cubes, radar observations, laser-altimeter profiles and digital terrain models derived by stereogrammetry.
+After photometric and geometric correction, these products can be combined in a geographic information system to map landforms, measure topography and compare observations acquired by different instruments.

+Mission data are archived with calibration and provenance information in systems such as NASA's Planetary Data System.
+Planetary mapping commonly uses specialized image-processing software, including the USGS Integrated Software for Imagers and Spectrometers, together with general GIS software.
+Coordinate reference systems and data models require adaptation to the shape, rotation and cartographic conventions of each planetary body.